MaximilianFreitag/timemarks-for-youtube-channels/README.md

 ### To-Do list: (Things that I want to add as a functionality)

 - [ ] Implement multi threading for faster results
+- [ ] Implement a cache where results are stored, so that the user don't need to fetch every video again if he/she wants to search a different word
 - [ ] Being able to search the entire YouTube channel.
 For demonstration purposes I only indexed 30 videos because my iterative algorithm is too slow for now
 - [ ] Add 50 YouTube channels